*Free intro for studio lessons only

 Andrew Christiansen has an incredibly diverse and impressive musical background having played trumpet since the age of three.
 During his teen years he played in and won many jazz & music competitions.
 He then moved to Wellington to complete a music degree majoring in Jazz Performance where he had the opportunity to play along side and learn from some of the worlds most renowned musical talents.
 After playing in many rock groups on Guitar and drums, as well as Lead Trumpet for The Rodger Fox Big Band, at the age of 20, joined Wellington based band The Black Seeds.
 During his time with The Black Seeds he was involved in releasing multiple albums and playing at some of the biggest festivals in the world along side the biggest bands on the planet (Tool, Radiohead, UB40, The Original Wailers, to name just a few).
 Andy is also a multi instrumentalist including Drums, Guitar & Trumpet/Trombone.
 At the time of completing his Business Degree he moved to the Kapiti Coast and has come on board the House of Sound team as a co-owner.
 He is dedicated and passionate about teaching music and is constantly looking to push the boundaries of musical education.

 Nick Potts started his drumming career in Palmerston North playing with cover bands and studying a Certificate in Contemporary Performance with UCOL.
 After graduating, he moved to Wellington and continued to play across the country in various bands.
 Whether its live Drum and Bass, blues, soul or rock music, Nick has played a broad spectrum of music from Invercargill to Auckland in his 18 years of playing.
 His most recent endeavor was as a drummer for international artist Chris Nicholas also known as Headunit, playing around the lower North Island for 6 months.
+Nick currently tutors Drums in-studio, on Tuesday, Wednesday and Thursday afternoons.

 Growing up in Paekakariki Elan Van Mills was part of a musical family and could often be found performing on stage with one of his siblings or parents.
 He Began playing classical piano at the age of 5 and joined his first band at the age of 10.
 In his teens and 20's Elan became part of the NZ rock scene with his band Paselode.
 They signed to NZ label Widside records and toured the country playing with NZ's best bands such as: Fat Freddy's drop, Shihad, Trinity roots, The Datsuns, The Black Seeds, The Phoenix Foundation and many more.
 Elan has also recorded and produced bands, written jingles for TV and scored the soundtrack for a short film.
 He still performs in local bands The Figs and A Small Victory.
 Elan has a BA in music and has been teaching since 2005.
 He has mentored hundreds of kapiti's up and coming musicians over the last decade and currently teachers a wide range of instruments including Guitar, Piano, Drums and vocals.

 Moana Pember came from a musical family and has been performing from an early age.
 In the mid to late 90s, Moana studied Opera under the tutelage of Flora Edwards at the Conservatorium of Music, Massey University in Wellington.
 From there she moved to London performing in recitals, weddings, funerals and shows over the 9 years she lived there.
 Returning home in 2010, Moana joined several pop and rock bands, which she thoroughly enjoyed.
 Her passion is utilise her knowledge, teaching vocal and stage technique to teenagers and adults alike.
 Although the Bel Canto method is her preferred style of training, Moana can adapt this method to suit any style of singing.
+Moana currently tutors Vocals in-studio, on Monday and Tuesday afternoons.